 Finding the Best Places to Retire Since 2006!

-Cadiz (population 2,600) is a quiet country town located to the east of the sprawling 170,000-acre Land Between the Lakes National Recreation Area and the smaller Lake Barkley State Resort Park in southwestern Kentucky.
-About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and carpets of buttercups in the spring.
+Cadiz (population 2,800) is a quiet country town located on the east side of the sprawling 170,000-acre Land Between the Lakes National Recreation Area and the smaller Lake Barkley State Resort Park in southwestern Kentucky.
+About 90 minutes from Nashville, this is a scenic area peppered with wooded, rolling hills, farmland, low stone walls and springtime carpets of buttercups.

 Tourists come to enjoy Lake Barkley, Kentucky Lake and the abundant recreation opportunities they offer, everything from fishing, camping and waterskiing in the summer to bald eagle watching during the winter.
 These same tourists stop in Cadiz (Kay-deez) on their way to and from the recreation areas.

-Cadiz's cost of living is 10% below the national average, and the town has grown by nearly 25% within the last decade or two.
+Cadiz's cost of living is 31% below the national average, and the town has grown 1% during last decade.
 The crime rate meets the national average.
 Forty-three percent of locals are age 45 or better, and most residents tilt to the right politically.
-Cadiz has some racial diversity, and 19% of locals hold at least a four year college degree.
+Twenty-two percent of locals hold at least a four year college degree.

-The median home price is $130,000.
+The median home price is $225,000, reflecting a 1% increase since last year.
 Most neighborhoods are leafy but fairly modest.
 Home styles include ranch ramblers, raised ranch ramblers, bungalows and Colonials.
 Kentucky struggles with poverty issues, and some pockets of town have seen better days.

 The Trigg County Senior Citizens Center offers a noon congregate meal, delivery of meals to homebound residents, health counseling, exercise classes, card games and legal assistance and more.
 The John L. Street Public Library is located on Main Street and has a bookmobile, book sales, ebooks and public access computers.